m-n-zuk/DareIT_cloud_challenge/README.md

 # "DareIT Cloud Challenge - final project" *(the last task)*
 > This project is the culmination of 9 weeks of work as part of the dare IT challenge and getting to know the cloud, and an opportunity to further develop and learn more functionalities offered by GCP.
 >
-> long story short: this project is about how to deploy simple static website on GCP
+> *long story short*: this project is about how to deploy simple static website on GCP
 >